waveform-computing/db2utils/docs/DATE_RANGE.rst

 Description
 ===========

-DATE_RANGE generates a range of dates from START to FINISH inclusive, advancing in increments given by the date duration STEP.
-Date durations are DECIMAL(8, 0) values structured as YYYYMMDD (in DB2 they are typically derived as the result of subtracting two DATE values).
+DATE_RANGE generates a range of dates from **START** to **FINISH** inclusive, advancing in increments given by the date duration **STEP**.
+Date durations are DECIMAL(8,0) values structured as YYYYMMDD (in DB2 they are typically derived as the result of subtracting two DATE values).
 Hence, the following call would generate all dates from the 1st of January 2006 to the 31st of January 2006.

 .. code-block:: sql